United People's Front

 The growth of the Maoist movement in Nepal should be seen as a failure of mainstream politics to meet the needs and aspirations of the country's rural poor, including land reform.
 The rebels want re-distribution of land, with sixty percent of crops going to farmers and forty percent to landlords.
 The Maoists contend that the multi-party democracy, which was established in 1990, has failed to improve the living conditions of people in villages.
 They accuse corrupt politicians and rich landlords of oppressing and exploiting the low-caste poor.

-It is basically a revolt of people out in the countryside who are beginning to realize that in an essentially feudal way of life, change is not only overdue but inevitable.
+It was basically a revolt of people out in the countryside who are beginning to realize that in an essentially feudal way of life, change is not only overdue but inevitable.
 In the rural areas controlled by the Maoists, rebels are getting some support because they are helping peasants retake their land from the powerful landlords.
 In many cases, these landowners have forced illiterate people to sign land-transfer documents for non-payment of long-standing debts.

 Population pressure on natural resources is increasing.
 Over-population is already straining the "carrying capacity" of the middle hill areas, particularly the Kathmandu Valley, resulting in the depletion of forest cover for crops, fuel, and fodder and contributing to erosion and flooding.